JuliaGeodynamics/LaMEM.jl/docs/src/man/juliasetup_TMSubduction.md

                      )
 ```
 *Oceanic mantle lithosphere*
-The oceanic mantle lithosphere has the same properyies as the manyle but a different name and different phase.
+The oceanic mantle lithosphere has the same properties as the mantle but a different name and different phase.
 To simplify your life, you can use the `copy_phase` function for that:
 ```julia
 oceanicLithosphere = copy_phase(    dryPeridotite,
                                     Name            = "oceanicLithosphere",